 Although a very large percentage of the population (85% or more) carries the HSV-1 virus, not everyone who carries the virus gets an eye infection.

 When a person carrying the virus becomes immunocompromised (for example their immune system becomes weakened) due to HIV, medications (steroids, chemotherapy), age, and perhaps stress, the virus is more likely to become "active" and incite an outbreak that may include an eye infection.

-However in many (if not most) cases of HSV infection, the frequency of eye infections appears to be random and not necessarily associated with episodes of stress or immune weakness.
-In fact, studies have suggested that the particular subtype of HSV-1 that an individual harbors has as much to do with the frequency of eye infections as the individual's immune status.
+However, in many (if not most) cases of HSV keratitis, the frequency of eye infections appears to be random and not necessarily associated with episodes of stress or immune weakness.
+In fact, studies have suggested that the particular subtype of HSV-1 virus that an individual acquires has as much to do with the frequency of eye infections as the individual's immune system.

 What is the incubation period for ocular herpes?

 The incubation period (the time between acquiring the virus and the appearance of ocular symptoms) can range from a few days to several decades.